DataDog/documentation/content/en/security/upcoming_changes_notification_rules.md

 3. Modify the settings, if desired.
 4. Click **Save and Activate**.

-### Notification rules configured with Cloud or Infrastructure configuration signals
+### Notification rules configured for cloud or infrastructure configuration signals

-Change the target from Cloud/Infrastrcture Signal to Misconfiguration.
+To migrate notification rules configured for cloud or infrastructure configuration signals, change the target from Cloud Configuration or Infrastructure Configuration to Vulnerability > Misconfiguration.

 ## Further Reading